 - (1) Examples.
-A licensee no longer has a continuing relationship with an individual in any of the following circumstances: - (a) A licensee no longer has a continuing relationship with an individual if Tthe individual no longer is a current policyholder of an insurance product or no longer obtains insurance services with or through the licensee. - (b) A licensee no longer has a continuing relationship with an individual if tThe individual's policy is lapsed, expired, or otherwise inactive or dormant under the licensee's business practices, and the licensee has not communicated with the individual customer about the relationship for a period of twelve (12) consecutive months, other than to provide annual privacy notices, material required by law or regulation, or promotional materials. - (c) For the purposes of this regulation, a licensee no longer has a continuing relationship with an individual if tThe individual's last known address according to the licensee's records is deemed invalid.
-An address of record is deemed invalid if mail sent to that address by the licensee has been returned by the postal authorities as undeliverable and if subsequent attempts by the licensee to obtain a current valid address for the individual have been unsuccessful. - (d) A licensee no longer has a continuing relationship with a customer in the case of providing real estate settlement services, at the time the customer individual completes execution of all documents related to the real estate closing, payment for those services has been received, or the licensee has completed all of its responsibilities with respect to the settlement, including filing documents on the public record, whichever is later. - C. Delivery.
-When a licensee is required by this section to deliver an annual privacy notice, the licensee shall deliver it according to sSection 10.

-D. Exception to general rule.

-- (a) When exception available.
-A licensee is not required to deliver an annual privacy notice to a customer if the licensee; - (b) Has not changed its policies and practices with regard to disclosing nonpublic personal information from the policies and practices that were disclosed in the most recent privacy notice (whether initial, annual, or revised) provided pursuant to this regulation; - (c) Posts its current privacy notice continuously and in a clear and conspicuous manner on a page of its website on which the only content is the privacy notice and instructions for a consumer to revoke a prior opt-in direction with respect to the licensee's sharing of the consumer's nonpublic personal information, if applicable, and which is accessible without requiring a consumer to provide any information such as a login name or password or agree to any conditions to access the page; and
+A licensee no longer has a continuing relationship with an individual in any of the following circumstances: - (a) The individual no longer is a current policyholder of an insurance product or no longer obtains insurance services with or through the licensee. - (b) The individual's policy is lapsed, expired, or otherwise inactive or dormant under the licensee's business practices, and the licensee has not communicated with the individual about the relationship for a period of twelve (12) consecutive months, other than to provide annual privacy notices, material required by law or regulation, or promotional materials. - (c) The individual's last known address according to the licensee's records is deemed invalid.
+An address of record is deemed invalid if mail sent to that address by the licensee has been returned by the postal authorities as undeliverable and if subsequent attempts by the licensee to obtain a current valid address for the individual have been unsuccessful. - (d) In the case of providing real estate settlement services, at the time the individual completes execution of all documents related to the real estate closing, payment for those services has been received, or the licensee has completed all of its responsibilities with respect to the settlement, including filing documents on the public record, whichever is later. - C. Delivery.
+When a licensee is required by this section to deliver an annual privacy notice, the licensee shall deliver it according to section 10. - D. Exception to general rule. - (1) When exception available.
+A licensee is not required to deliver an annual privacy notice to a customer if the licensee: - (a) Provides nonpublic personal information to nonaffiliated third parties only in accordance with sections 14, 15, and 16; - (b) Has not changed its policies and practices with regard to disclosing nonpublic personal information from the policies and practices that were disclosed in the most recent privacy notice (whether initial, annual, or revised) provided pursuant to this regulation; - (c) Posts its current privacy notice continuously and in a clear and conspicuous manner on a page of its website on which the only content is the privacy notice and instructions for a consumer to revoke a prior opt-in direction with respect to the licensee's sharing of the consumer's nonpublic personal information, if applicable, and which is accessible without requiring a consumer to provide any information such as a login name or password or agree to any conditions to access the page; and

-- (d) Maintains availability of its current privacy notice to customers upon request. - (1) Delivery of annual privacy notice after licensee no longer meets the requirements for the exception.
+- (d) Maintains availability of its current privacy notice to customers upon request. - (2) Delivery of annual privacy notice after licensee no longer meets the requirements for the exception.
 If a licensee has been excepted from delivering an annual privacy notice pursuant to subsection D(1) of this section 6 and changes its policies and practices in such a way that it no longer meets the requirements for the exception, the licensee must deliver a new privacy notice to customers at least 60 days prior to the effective date of the change in its policies or practices.
 The new privacy notice will be treated as an initial privacy notice for purposes of this regulation and the licensee's obligation to provide an annual privacy notice thereafter shall be determined in accordance with the requirements and exceptions of this section.